mauvedeity/thisiszombie/README.md

 ## Dependencies

 This code depends on [ttytter](http://www.floodgap.com/software/ttytter/), available from the source [here](http://www.floodgap.com/software/ttytter/).
+However, that's been superseded by [oysttyer](https://github.com/oysttyer/oysttyer).

+## Bugs

+Needs updating to replace `ttytter` with `oysttyer` for future compatibility.